NotTooScareyShellScripts/getMythProgram.sh/README.md

 # getMythProgram.sh
-command line script/utility to pull mythtv guide data program/channel starttime/endtime *tested only against mythtv 29.X, but should work with newer.
+command line script/utility to pull mythtv guide data program/channel starttime/endtime

+*tested only against mythtv 29.X servers, but should work with newer.

 **DEPENDS on a recent bash and the xmlstarlet program.